ni/niveristand-custom-device-handbook/docs/Migrating_LLB_to_a_PPL_based_Custom_Device.md

 **Note:** Moving forward, we are supporting only one type of RT OS.
 This means there will be a total of two targets: Windows and Linux x64.

-** *Source Files* Category of Configurations **
+***Source Files* Category of Configurations **

  a) Custom Device System Explorer

 From the *Source Files* in the Category list (on the left), select the library containing the *System Explorer* files of your custom device (i.e. Configuration library).
 Set it as the *Top-level Library* by clicking on the topmost arrow in the Source Files window.
-If you need additional files to be distributed with the packed library (for example, the configuration XML file), you can add them to the "Always-Included" files list (see below)..
+If you need additional files to be distributed with the packed library (for example, the configuration XML file), you can add them to the "Always-Included" files list (see below).

 **Note:** if you need to include something in the PPL (for exemple the XML file in the System Explorer PPL), select the the file you want to include and press the bottom blue arrow (the one circled in BLUE).